Adding a root authority or displaying its details

 Data about the sub-authority is shown in four windows:

-• Its Fingerprints: serial number of the sub-authority, encryption and signature algorithms used, etc.
+- Its Details: serial number of the sub-authority, version, encryption and signature algorithms used, key type, key size, etc.

 "Revocation (CRL)" tab